sandeepraju/sanchaara.in/_posts/2014-02-23-dont-ask-me-for-time-i-have-just-got-back-from-puducherry.md

 ---
 layout: post
-title:  "DON’T ASK ME FOR TIME, I HAVE JUST GOT BACK FROM PUDUCHERRY!"
+title:  "DON'T ASK ME FOR TIME, I HAVE JUST GOT BACK FROM PUDUCHERRY!"
 date:   2014-02-23 11:44
 categories: weekend-getaway
 tags: [Short Trips, Travel]
 author: Shobitha Shetty
+author_image: /assets/images/girl.png
-image: /assets/article_images/2014-11-30-mediator_features/night-track.jpg
+# image: /assets/article_images/2014-11-30-mediator_features/night-track.jpg
 comments: true
 ---

 This was during our great engineering days.
 After those last minute preparations for our 7<sup>th</sup> semester end exams and managing to jolt down something sensible on the answer sheet, it was time for us to take a break.
-I clearly remember,it was 7th of January 2013 and we 3 friends were avid for a trip, away from Bangalore, to some place where we can just relax and forget time.
+I clearly remember, it was 7th of January 2013 and we 3 friends were avid for a trip, away from Bangalore, to some place where we can just relax and forget time.
 And what better place than "Puducherry", affectionately called "Pondi".

 After a quick research on our destination and multiple attempts of trying to convince our parents to get their consent for this trip, we left by a KSRTC Volvo to Pondi.
 (We were just 3 in number.
 So a public transport was the best option).
 All excited, we chose to just talk and talk throughout the whole journey and not sleep.